enketo/blog/_posts/2013-10-03-submission-ui-changes.md

   - enketo
 ---

 Enketo's user interface undergoes continuous improvements\*.
 Normally these are small and incremental.
-However, this week two major changes that are worth highlighting were deployed courtesy of Modi Labs.
+However, this week two major changes that are worth highlighting were deployed courtesy of the [Sustainable Engineering Lab](http://modi.mech.columbia.edu/) (formerly know as Modi Labs).

 ###Offline-enabled?